Miss Howells Nurs/Rec1 2022 - 2023

 Working together - good communication: We value the fact that parents are their children's first teachers and encourage you to tell us about your child's needs and achievements.
 Our aim is to promote strong communication and to keep you well informed so that you can support your child.
 The EYFS staff regularly observe and monitor your child and are available to talk to you especially during morning drop offs.
 Similarly, you will also be able to meet to review your child's targets each term.
 We also encourage regular activities to promote learning such as our "colour, shape or sound of the week" and we ask children to bring an item for our focus table - again linking home and school.
 We regularly enhance our creative curriculum with events, visitors and guest speakers to widen the children's knowledge.

 Each day during registration we choose one child from each class to be a 'special helper'.
 The 'special helper' chooses three of their peers to give them a compliment.
 The special helper can then sit on the 'special helper' chair and will have the opportunity to do little jobs and stand at the front of the line that day.
 You can see who has been the 'special helper' each day on the notice on display in your child's classroom.
 We also have a 'star of the week', this is a child who is picked for the weekly certificate in our school assembly for doing something good that week.
-The 'star of the week' notice is also pinned up in your child's class.
-Children are also encouraged to do a piece of independent writing throughout the week for our V.I.P. box.
+After Christmas, children are also encouraged to do a piece of independent writing throughout the week for our V.I.P. box.
 Children are asked to do a piece of writing during there free choice choosing time which they can then put in the V.I.P. box with the chance of being selected to sit at the 'V.I.P table' and will get a small treat during snack time on a Friday.

 Uniform: Uniform should always be well-presented and it would be very helpful for staff if children could have their names on their uniform especially ties and jumpers.